hubuum/hubuum/docs/querying.md

 Employees with the username "John" or "john": `api/v1/iam/users/?username__iequals=john`.
 Employees with the username containing "John": `api/v1/iam/users/?username__contains=John`.
 Employees not named "John" or "john": `api/v1/iam/users/?username__not_icontains=John`.
+Employees with the username starting with "John" and ending with "Smith": `api/v1/iam/users/?username__startswith=John&username__endswith=Smith`.

 ## JSON filtering